A 'wolf warrior' is sidelined, as China softens its approach on the world stage

 So-called "zero-COVID" policies, in place for three years, kept the pandemic at bay, but created widespread public resentment and smothered China's economy.
 Over the past month, authorities have unwound those policies, but in doing so unleashed a tsunami of COVID cases now overwhelming hospitals and crematoriums.

-The shift is tactical, he and other analysts say.
-It ramped up in the wake of a Communist Party congress in October that cemented Chinese leader Xi Jinping's grip on power.
+The shift ramped up in the wake of a Communist Party congress in October that cemented Chinese leader Xi Jinping's grip on power.

 Beijing has wooed European countries, with German Chancellor Olaf Scholz visiting in early November.
 There's talk of possible upcoming China trips by French President Emmanuel Macron and Italian Prime Minister Giorgia Meloni.